-The global economy has experienced economic uncertainty in recent years.
+The global economy has experienced economic uncertainty in recent years; in particular, we are in a period of volatile interest rates and rising inflation; see "Our Risks and Challenges - Impact of Inflation and Rising Interest Rates".
 Economic uncertainty impacts our business in many ways, including through changing spreads, structures and purchase multiples, as well as the overall supply of investment capital.
 See "Risk Factors-Risks Related to Our Business" in this prospectus.
-As interest rates remain relatively low and public equities are not able to meet expected returns, we see increasing investor demand for alternative investments to achieve higher yields.
+As interest rates remain volatile but relatively low, and public equities are not able to meet expected returns, we see increasing investor demand for alternative investments to achieve higher yields.
 As a result, some investors have increased their allocation to private markets relative to other asset classes.
 In addition, the opportunities in private markets have expanded as firms have created new vehicles and products in which to access private markets across different geographies and opportunity sets.

 Our fees and revenues are directly impacted by the performance of the Existing Gladstone Funds.
-This includes any impacts they or their portfolio companies and assets experience from COVID-19.
-Not all such impacts attributable toCOVID-19 are quantifiable.
 Changes in the assets or income of the Existing Gladstone Funds, including their ability to deploy capital in new investment opportunities, can impact any of our fee types, particularly investment advisory, incentive and investment banking fees.
-Reductions in incentive fees that the Company earns result in a corresponding decrease in the amount of incentive compensation that is due under our carried interest incentive compensation plans, partially offsetting the fee impact.
-Protecting the Company's employees has been a priority since the onset of the COVID-19 pandemic in early 2020, which continued through our fiscal year ended June 30, 2021, and through the date of this prospectus, and included having employees transition to a remote working environment.
-The Company continues to monitor and work with the management teams of the companies to which we provide services to mitigate impacts of the pandemic, and with managing its own workforce as we return to a more normal operating environment.
-It is difficult to predict the extent to which COVID-19 will continue to impact the Company's financial condition or results of operations, but the Company believes it has taken appropriate measures to continue managing this risk.
+As discussed under "Certain Financial Measures and Indicators-Revenues," reductions in incentive fees that we earn result in a corresponding decrease in the amount of incentive compensation that is due under our carried interest incentive compensation plans, partially offsetting the fee impact.
+Protecting our employees was a priority during the pandemic and included having employees transition to a remote working environment. our current priority is growing the business while managing the risks and opportunities associated with the current interest rate and inflationary environment.
+While these risks will continue to impact our financial condition or results of operations, the Company believes it has taken appropriate measures to continue managing this risk.

-Our assets under management have increased from \$3.0 billion at June 30, 2020 to \$3.3 billion at March 31, 2021, to \$3.6 billion as of June 30, 2021 and to \$4.0 billion as of March 31, 2022.
-From June 30, 2021 to March 31, 2022, the most significant components of the increase in assets under management related to the Gladstone Acquisition IPO, which created consolidated assets of \$108 million as of March 31, 2022, to
+Our assets under management have increased from \$3.0 billion at June 30, 2020 to \$3.6 billion as of June 30, 2021 to \$4.1 billion as of June 30, 2022 and December 31, 2022.
+From June 30, 2021 to June 30, 2022, the most significant components of the increase in assets under management related to the SPAC IPO, which created consolidated assets of \$107.4 million as of June 30, 2022, \$395.0 million of net investments, and \$15.1 million of other increases in fund value.
+From June 30, 2022 to December 31, 2022, the most significant components of changes in assets under management related to \$222.1 million of net investments less \$217.8 million of decreases in fund value (including \$107.0 million related to the disposition of the interest in and related deconsolidation of Gladstone Acquisition).